 Price: ± Available for free if you jump through a few hoops at the Fifth Imperium on their 1635 CD or more conveniently at Amazon for £5.50 for two books.

 About David Drake and Eric Flint

 David Drake specializes in science fiction and fantasy literature.
 A Vietnam War veteran who has worked as a lawyer, he is now one of the major authors of the military science fiction genre.
 He is best known for the Hammer’s Slammers series, The General Series and the RCN Series.

-Eric Flint is an American author, editor whose main works works are alternate history science fiction, but he also writes humorous fantasy adventures.
-He has been writting full time since 1999 and is also a notable activist for DRM free content online.
+Eric Flint is an American author, an editor whose main works are alternate history science fiction, but he also writes humorous fantasy adventures.
+He has been writing full time since 1999 and is also a notable activist for DRM free content online.
 His most popular series has been the alternate history 1632.

 - Genre: Alternative History / Sci-fi

 - Target age range: Teens, Adults, Older Adults

 The books are (in order):